TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Mail/Index.rst

 Send mail with `FluidEmail`
 ----------------------------

-This sends an email using an existing Fluid template :file:`TipsAndTricks.html`, make sure the paths are setup as described in :ref:`mail-configuration-fluid`:
+This sends an email using an existing `Fluid`:pn: template :file:`TipsAndTricks.html`, make sure the paths are setup as described in :ref:`mail-configuration-fluid`:

 .. code-block:: php